Best holiday rental deals in Berwick-upon-Tweed

 You can see our climate diagram above.
 The highest average temperatures are in the month of July.
-Conversely, January is the coolest month in Berwick-upon-Tweed, with temperatures going under 2°.
-The rainiest month is July while the driest month is September.
+Conversely, January is the coolest month in Berwick-upon-Tweed, with temperatures falling below 2°.
+The rainiest month is July, while the driest month is September.

 Discover Northern England with Berwick-upon-Tweed holiday lettings

 Immortalised by the celebrated painter L.S.
 Lowry, Berwick is the epitome of Northern England.
 Surrounded by impressive Elizabethan walls and idyllic beaches, the town combines culture with natural splendour and family fun with high art.